kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

-* This is a heavy reading week.
+* This is a heavy reading week but you also have your short essay coming due.
 Please make enough time to get through it.
 * Clips on the Hundred Flowers Movement and repression that followed:
     * X: [Hundred Flowers Movement](https://www.youtube.com/watch?v=jv2qHZQtdPA)
     * X: [Scholars and Emperors](https://www.youtube.com/watch?v=9FzMH4xWFlU)